Nauru Country Summary

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Nauru was undertaken by the Financial Action Task Force (FATF) in 2012.
-According to that Evaluation, Nauru was deemed Compliant for 4 and Largely Compliant for 11 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 3 of the 6 Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Nauru was undertaken in 2024.
+According to that Evaluation, Nauru was deemed Compliant for 19 and Largely Compliant for 18 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness ratings.

 Sanctions